Contact Our Superhero Attorney Today at (310) 986-2792!

-A. Yes.
-It is more expensive and complicated, however, you will still have to share the recovery with the government.
+Yes.
+It is more expensive and complicated.
+However, you will still have to share the recovery with the government.

-My company is a pharmaceutical company and it does not comply with Good Manufacturing Procedures (GMP).
+My company is a pharmaceutical company, and it does not comply with Good Manufacturing Procedures (GMP).
 What should I do?

-A. I would urge caution, since you are not protected as whistleblower because there is not public policy involved.
-That is you are protecting the corporation, not the public, and you are subject to all the messy politics in a large company including non-promotion and termination.
-Eventually your boss will be caught without your help.
+I would urge caution since you are not protected as a whistleblower because there is no public policy involved.
+In this case, you are protecting the corporation, not the public.
+You are subject to all the messy politics of large companies, including non-promotion and termination.
+Eventually, your boss will be caught without your help.

-A. Each case is different.
-I will personally discuss with you the facts of your case, what additional facts we need to find, the likelihood of prevailing and the money you may expect to receive.
+Each case is different.
+I will personally discuss with you the facts of your case, what additional facts we need to find, the likelihood of prevailing, and the money you may expect to receive.